vacp2p/rfc/content/docs/rfcs/17/README.md

 <!-- message ProofBundle
    int64 epoch = 1; //  indicating the intended epoch of the message
-   // TODO shareX and shareY
+   // TODO share_x and share_y
    bytes nullifier = 2;
-   bytes root = 3; // TODO may be removed and added as part of zkProof
+   bytes root = 3; // TODO may be removed and added as part of zkSNARKs
-   // TODO zkProof
+   // TODO zkSNARKs
  -->

 # Copyright